jjustin-k/ai_compiler/Readme.md

 - Create a runtime environment to be able to load in already compiled models and run inference
 - Generate code on the GPU

+Your project already demonstrates a solid grasp of compiler construction, IR design, and code generation for AI workloads—skills that are highly valued by big companies.
+Here’s an honest assessment based on your Readme and folder structure:

+Strengths
+End-to-end pipeline: From JSON model parsing to C code generation and execution.
+Custom IR and optimization passes: Shows understanding of compiler theory.
+Basic graph and code optimizations: CSE, DCE, operator fusion.
+Clear documentation and TODOs: Indicates planning and awareness of next steps.
+Gaps Before “Impressive” or Resume-Ready
+Polish & Robustness

+Add more tests (unit, integration, and real model examples).
+Improve error handling and logging (as you noted).
+Refactor for code clarity and maintainability.
+Feature Depth

+Support more ops (convolutions, activations, etc.).
+Add more advanced optimizations (e.g., memory planning, quantization).
+Support for batch inference and more flexible tensor shapes.
+Demonstration

+Provide benchmarks (speed, memory) vs. hand-written code or other frameworks.
+Include a demo notebook or script showing end-to-end usage.
+Packaging

+Make it easy to install and use (e.g., pip install, Dockerfile, or CMake).
+Add a license and contribution guidelines.
+Documentation

+Expand docs: architecture diagrams, code examples, API docs.
+Add a “Why LiteAI?” section—what makes your approach unique?
+What Would Impress Big Companies?
+A working demo: Compile a real model (e.g., MNIST MLP) and show performance.
+Advanced optimizations: Operator fusion, memory reuse, or even simple parallelization.
+Clean, modular code: Easy to extend and maintain.
+Clear documentation: Shows you can communicate technical ideas.
+Summary:
+You’re on the right track!
+With a few more features, polish, and a strong demo, this project could be a standout portfolio piece for big companies and your resume.
+If you want specific suggestions or a roadmap, let me know!